 The key is to find out as soon possible if a child is on the spectrum.
-That way, you can line up resources to help your child reach his full potential.
+That way, you can line up resources to help your child reach their full potential.
 The sooner that starts, the better.

 Keep in mind that someone who’s on the spectrum experiences the world differently.
 Their victories and challenges might be very different from yours.
 It helps to appreciate them as they are, with their own unique personalities and interests, while you get them the support and skills that could make a big difference in their future.